 Total = 54 Man Hours / Week

-These meetings do not have to be this long, and without an effective means of prioritization some of these meetings are likely not even relevant to all the attendees, leading to a waste of time plain and simple.
+These meetings do not have to be this long, and without an effective means of prioritization, some of these meetings are likely not even relevant to all the attendees, leading to a waste of time plain and simple.
 And as we all know, time is money – even more so in the sales world.
 The higher frequency of such meetings, the more money is wasted.

 This person is required almost full-time to enter the data and manage the sales forecast in excel sheets.
 This contributes a lot to the cost of sales forecasting.

 Current sales process relies on collecting manual feedback from each individual sales personnel, typically done during meeting one-on-one meetings between the sales rep and her manager.
-Then each of the individual forecasts are compiled for use in the larger sales alignment meetings, which requires further planning and preparation by everyone from VPs to the AEs.
+Then each of the individual forecasts is compiled for use in the larger sales alignment meetings, which requires further planning and preparation by everyone from VPs to the AEs.
 This additional preparation time further adds to the overall cost of sales forecasting.

-3.a Oftentimes companies don’t spend enough resources streamlining their sales process and forecasting tools, which typically results in poor forecasting.
+Oftentimes companies don’t spend enough resources streamlining their sales process and forecasting tools, which typically results in poor forecasting.
 Clinging to outdated methods, such as still using Excel as a forecasting tool, is a great example of this and often overlooked as a high priority improvement area.
 Not only you are wasting resources building and maintaining your spreadsheets, but you are generating unavoidably poor forecasted numbers due to Excel’s technological limitations in this area.

 Once the forecasted figure is out, the sales reps naturally might limit their potential and stop working as hard if they feel the goal has already been met.
 In some cases, reps can even sandbag or hold sales by revealing a closed deal during a specific month or time when there is an extra incentive.

-5) Iterative process.
 Projection needs to be reviewed monthly, then quarterly, finally annually and so on.
 Even after all of these repetitions and updates, there is no guarantee that the forecast is going to be accurate.

 All of the planning, meetings, and adjustments add up to be a wildly costly cycle, which as pointed out earlier cannot be evaded in any sales organization be it in B2B or B2C.

-What can be done however, is incorporating certain functional measures into your sales process that save this drain of time and resources that are happening in the sales forecasting process.
+What can be done, however, is incorporating certain functional measures into your sales process that save this drain of time and resources that are happening in the sales forecasting process.